vacp2p/rfc/content/docs/rfcs/51/README.md

 Refer to [23/WAKU2-TOPICS](https://rfc.vac.dev/spec/23/#content-topics) on how to structure your content topics.

 To compute the shard index,
-hash the content topic with SHA2-256 omiting the prefix then sum all previous epoch numbers, skip this number of bits in the hash then use the current epoch number of bits as your shard index.
+hash the content topic omiting the prefix then sum all previous epoch numbers, skip this number of bits in the hash then use the current epoch number of bits as your shard index.